stackrox/stackrox/scanner/decisions/0006-redhat-cvss-scores.md

 We want to minimize any divergences we have with upstream ClairCore, which means we do **not** want to fork the ClairCore repository.
 That being said, forking the repository is the simplest way to proceed here.
+Instead of a true, git fork, however, we opt to copy over the necessary files into the `scanner/` directory.
+This simplifies things, as we will not need to manage an entire forked repository.
+For the remainder of this document, we will still refer to this process as a fork.

 We know there is already an effort to replace the current [Red Hat vulnerability updater](https://github.com/quay/claircore/blob/v1.5.20/rhel/updaterset.go) with an implementation which supports CSAF and VEX files, and we know Red Hat Product Security is definitely moving away from